-My signature is provided to confirm I have received the Course Syllabus for ELA 7-8.
+My signature is provided to confirm I have received and reviewed the Course Syllabus for ELA 3-4 Honors at BGHS.
 My review of this supports an awareness of the learning expectations for this course as well as the course outcomes.

-Written materials such as articles, stories, excerpts and the novels as well as videos and technology are used in the classroom to support the teaching of the State Standards and this level of information may be found in the Canvas course that accompanies the class.
+I understand that written materials such as articles, stories, excerpts and the novels as well as videos and technology are used in the classroom to support the teaching of the State Standards and this level of information may be found in the Canvas course that accompanies the class.

-I am aware that I am invited to Meet the Teacher Night, 8/3, and I am also able to speak directly with a teacher if I have questions.
+I'm aware that I'm invited to Meet the Teacher Night on 8/3/23 and can speak with a teacher if I have questions.

-BGHS also provides intervention staff, social workers and counselors who are available to provide information and support.
+- Novel descriptions available at: Amazon.com or GoodReads.com.
+If there are any questions or concerns, please contact me via email. - BGHS also provides intervention staff, social workers and counselors who are available to provide information and support.
 Please contact the main office for more information or see the parent tab on the BGHS Website.